jina-ai/finetuner/docs/components/tailor.md

 ) -> AnyDNN
 ```

-Here, `model` is the general model with loaded weights; `layer_name` is the selected bottleneck layer; `freeze` defines if to set weights of remaining layers as nontrainable parameters.
+Here, `model` is the general model with loaded weights; `layer_name` is the selected bottleneck layer; `freeze` defines whether to set weights of remaining layers as non-trainable parameters.

-`input_size` and `input_dtype` are input type specification required by Pytorch and Paddle models.
-They are not required for Kersas models.
+`input_size` and `input_dtype` are input type specification required by PyTorch and Paddle models.
+They are not required for Keras models.

 In general, you do not need to call `to_embedding_model` manually.
-You can directly use it via `finetuner.fit(..., to_embedding_model=True)`
+You can use it directly via `finetuner.fit(..., to_embedding_model=True)`

 ## `display` method

-Tailor also provides a helper function `finetuner.tailor.display()` that gives a table summary of a Keras/Pytorch/Paddle model.
+Tailor also provides a helper function `finetuner.tailor.display()` that gives a table summary of a Keras/PyTorch/Paddle model.

 Let's see how to use them in action.